This is the web version of my newsletter. Subscribe to get it delivered to your inbox every Thursday.

 - Time saved not switching between platforms

-- Decisions made faster due to clearer data sources
+- Decisions made faster because your data sources are clearer

 - Client confusion eliminated

-- Stress reduction from tool mastery vs tool juggling
+- The stress reduction from tool mastery versus tool juggling

 The Results Will Surprise You: